 If you leave or retire from a company that sponsors a qualified plan, you may continue to defer income taxes by executing what is known as a direct rollover to an IRA.
 In general, distributions paid to an employee are subject to a mandatory federal withholding of 20% if the distribution exceeds $200 for the year and is an eligible rollover distribution.
 Distributions that are not eligible rollover distributions are not subject to the mandatory 20% withholdings.
 However, if you execute a direct rollover to an IRA, there is no withholding and the IRA assets (along with earnings and growth) continue to be sheltered from recognition as ordinary (taxable) income until they are distributed.

 Prior to the year in which one reaches age 70½, any individual who receives earned income may contribute to an IRA.
-As noted above the contribution limit for 2016 and 2017 is $5,500 for individuals under age 50, and $6,500 for those 50 and older.
-The contribution can't be made later than April 15 of the following year.
-That is, one may make a 2016 contribution on or after January 1, 2016, but not later than April 15, 2017.
-Likewise, one may make a 2017 contribution on or after January 1, 2017 but not later than April 15, 2018.
+As noted above, the contribution limit for 2018 is $5,500 for individuals under age 50, and $6,500 for those 50 and older.
+The contribution limit for 2019 will change from $5,500 to $6,000 however the catch-up contribution limit will remain at $1,000 so the limit for individuals 50 and older will be $7,000.
+The contribution cannot be made later than April 15 of the following year.
+That is, one may make a 2018 contribution on or after January 1, 2018, but not later than April 15, 2019.

 Withdrawing from your IRA